Fossil fuel subsidies: Canada

+The Canadian federal government offers subsidies for fossil fuel exploration and production and Export Development Canada regularly provides financing to oil and gas companies.
+Canada committed to phasing out inefficient fossil fuel subsidies by 2025, but that didn’t happen.
+The government reviews itself.
 Canadian provincial governments also offer subsidies for the consumption of fossil fuels.
 For example, Saskatchewan offers a fuel tax exemption for farmers and a sales tax exemption for natural gas used for heating.